 2. Also welcomes the way in which the Committee has been working and the further clarification of its procedures developed in the period 2014–2017 within the framework of decision I/7, as reflected in the reports of its meetings;

-3. Urges those Parties found to be in non-compliance to take measures to bring their legislation or practice into compliance with the Convention as soon as possible once specific problems with compliance have been identified, with a view to already bringing about full compliance with the relevant provisions in the intersessional period, where possible;
+3. Urges those Parties found to be in non-compliance to take measures to bring their legislation or practice into compliance with the Convention as soon as possible once specific problems with compliance have been identified, with a view to already bringing about full compliance with the relevant provisions in the intersessional period, where possible and where the Party concerned has agreed that the Committee makes recommendations to them directly;

 4. Appreciates that recommendations, advice and expert assistance from the Committee to the Parties concerned in the intersessional period represents an effective means to facilitate Parties’ compliance;